-Getting goodies like vitamins, minerals and fibre into your pet’s diet doesn’t need to be as hard as you might think it is.
+Getting goodies like vitamins, minerals, and fiber into your pet’s diet doesn’t need to be as hard as you might think it is.

-In fact, countless dog food companies already put all kinds of grains into their preprepared meals to help round out your pet’s defences and make them healthy and happy.
+In fact, countless dog food companies already put all kinds of grains into their preprepared meals to help round out your pet’s defenses and make them healthy and happy.

 If you’re looking to take matters into your own hands though, you may well wonder – can dogs eat oatmeal?